mustafa0taru/postgres-dbt-airbyte-redshift-looker/README.md

-# Postgresql to Redshift data migrationn
+# Postgresql to Redshift data migration